peachpiecompiler/peachpie-docs/docs/php/Compatibility.md

 # Compatibility

-The following section lists the status of the project features.
+The following section lists the compatibility status of the compiler and runtime.

 ## Suported Language Features